Knowledge Center

 How to Make, Print, and Send Return Labels

 Returns are an inevitability that modern retailers must contend with—especially those selling online.
-At least 30% of all online orders are returned, which is why all retailers benefit from streamlined ecommerce returns management and tracking software.
+At least 30% of all online orders are returned, which is why all retailers benefit from streamlined e-commerce returns management software, order and delivery tracking software, and post-purchase software.
 Return labels are just one aspect of the returns management process, but it’s a critical one to get right.

 Here’s everything you need to know about making, printing, and sending return labels for both established businesses and retailers just starting out.